 The Tai Chi Principles

 The Tai Chi principles are the distilled wisdom of hundreds of years of direct experience (and careful preservation and transmission).
 Manifesting the principles in the physical form is the beginning step of learning to apply the principles in your daily life and this is where meaningful change will occur.
-I believe the principles are a direct connection to the laws of nature and to the harmony with nature that is your birthright.
+The principles are a direct connection to the laws of nature and to the harmony with nature that is your birthright.

 Relax and Sink